Auto-suggest helps you quickly narrow down your search results by suggesting possible matches as you type.

 You can safely delete old software versions using this interactive command if you are certain that you will not need to roll-back to them at some point in the future.

-In a manner similar to the Stingray Traffic Manager itself, the previous versions of the Stingray Application Firewall are retained following an upgrade.
-As with the traffic manager you can remove these old software versions to free disk space if you are certain that you will no longer need to roll-back to them.
+In a manner similar to the Traffic Manager itself, the previous versions of the Web Application Firewall are retained following an upgrade.
+As with the Traffic Manager you can remove these old software versions to free disk space if you are certain that you will no longer need to roll-back to them.

-Version 4.5 or later of the application firewall provides an interface to manage installed versions, the interface can be accessed via the Stingray Traffic Manager administration interface.
+Version 4.5 or later of the Web Application Firewall provides an interface to manage installed versions, the interface can be accessed via the Traffic Manager administration interface.

 Application Firewall > Administration > Cluster Management > Updater > Open Update Center